-La Casa de la Raza, the Cesar Chavez Center was founded in 1971 to provide a non-profit community center on the Eastside of Santa Barbara.
-The mission of La Casa is to develop and empower the Latino community by affirming and preserving the Latino cultural heritage, providing an umbrella for services and by advocating for participation in the larger community.
-La Casa de la Raza provides both direct support and innovative programming.
+Since 1971, La Casa de la Raza, the Cesar Chavez Center, has provided a community center on the Eastside of Santa Barbara.
+Our mission is to develop and empower the Latino community by affirming and preserving Latino cultural heritage, providing an umbrella for services, and advocating for participation in the larger community.
+We provide both direct support and innovative programming.
 Through a spectrum of need-based programming, La Casa works to empower community members of all ages with information and skills needed to overcome obstacles and achieve personal successes.

 La Casa de la Raza’s Family Resource Center provides consumer rights, advocacy, and empowerment assistance to more than 20 area residents per day.
 The families we work with are among the most disenfranchised, isolated, and undeserved in our community.
 Responding to high demand and the high-stress lives of our families, we began El Arte de Amarte/The Art of Loving Yourself in January 2019.
 These bilingual weekend workshops and support groups for adults and youth focus on immigration/legal rights and responsibilities, mental and physical wellness, cultural arts, and overall mindfulness for self-care.